Josheff Fest vol. 3

 |St. John’s Presbyterian Church

 A special Berkeley show!
-Join us for a tasteful mix of solos and large instrumental works as we continue our excursions into the unique soundworld of composer Peter Josheff.
+Join us for a tasteful mix of solos and large instrumental works as we continue our excursions into the unique sound world of composer Peter Josheff.

 Time & Location